kennethreitz/responder/docs/source/index.rst

    “I love that you are exploring new patterns.
 Go go go!” — Danny Greenfield, author of `Two Scoops of Django`_
 ..

-   “Love what I have seen while it’s in progress!
-Many features of Responder are from my wishlist for Flask, and it’s even faster and even easier than Flask!” — Luna C.

-..